dejesusbg5/acme/README.md

 ## Usage

-Once the installation is complete, you can access the application by navigating to the project folder in your web browser.
+Once the installation is complete, start XAMPP, ensure Apache and MySQL services are running, and access the application by navigating to the project folder in your web browser (e.g., `http://localhost/acme-voting`).

 ### User Roles and Credentials